ovn-org/ovn/Documentation/intro/install/documentation.rst

 ------------------

-As described in the :doc:`/internals/contributing/documentation-style`, the Open vSwitch documentation is written in reStructuredText and built with Sphinx.
+As described in the :doc:`/internals/contributing/documentation-style`, the OVN documentation is written in reStructuredText and built with Sphinx.
 A detailed guide on installing Sphinx in many environments is available on the `Sphinx website`__ but, for most Linux distributions, you can install with your package manager.
 For example, on Debian/Ubuntu run::